anyproto/ansible-anysync/roles/any_sync_coordinator/README.md

-Role for deploying an any-sync-coordinator
+Role for deploying an [any-sync-coordinator](https://github.com/anyproto/any-sync-coordinator).